vectorgrp/sil-kit/docs/usage/utilities.rst

       -  .. code-block:: powershell

             # Start SystemMonitor
-            IbSystemMonitor
+            SilKitSystemMonitor
    *  -  Notes
-      -  * The distribution package contains the IbSystemMonitor in the ``Integrationbus/bin/`` directory.
+      -  * The distribution package contains the SilKitSystemMonitor in the ``Integrationbus/bin/`` directory.
          * The SystemMonitor represents a passive participant in an Integration Bus system.
 Thus, it can be (re)started at any time.